Sanabel8/can-of-books-frontend/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
-added login and logout button in our websites
+In this app we worked to added login and logout button to give us Authorization to acces the webpage and go out it and to added some data tor user like email and pic finally we used the crud methed to make some changes on forms and the data which we added on our page
 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+we used alot of steps in the backend and frontend

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
 * autho0
 * node
+* express
+* axios